 ÖBB test out the new hydrogen train during its first ever passenger service.

 The train had to prove its worth in particular on secondary lines that are not intended for electrification.
-The hydrogen train will start operating in southern parts of Lower Austria on the inner and outer Aspangbahn railway line as well as on the line between Wiener Neustadt and Puchberg or Gutenstein.
-The test phase is scheduled to run until at least the end of November 2020.
+From 12 September until 26 November, the hydrogen train was tested in southern parts of Lower Austria on the inner and outer Aspangbahn railway line as well as on the line between Wiener Neustadt and Puchberg or Gutenstein.
+After these three months of testing, ÖBB are very satisfied with the hydrogen train and the test run.

-Tried and tested on geographically demanding routes
+Tested on geographically demanding routes

-A mobile hydrogen filling station was also built on ÖBB premises in Wiener Neustadt during the test phase - this means that, in addition to passenger operation, ÖBB is testing a complete system including vehicle maintenance and hydrogen supply.
+A mobile hydrogen filling station was also built on ÖBB premises in Wiener Neustadt during the test phase - this means that, in addition to passenger operation, ÖBB were testing a complete system including vehicle maintenance and hydrogen supply.